-A simple and delicious bundt cake using sweetened chestnut cream.
+A simple and delicious chestnut cake using sweetened chestnut purée, with the addition of chocolate chips for extra indulgence.

 It has been a few months since I had the wonderful opportunity to meet and cook with Mimi Thorisson in her home in south-western France.
 I find myself frequently reminiscing about the recipes we cooked, what we chatted about while we were sitting at her vast dining table, and the recipe notes which I exchanged with the other ladies in the workshop.
 I think often of her impossibly beautiful children with their impeccable politeness, not to mention their envious appetite for everything their mother would put before them.